jdevfullstack-tutorials/gaming-productivity-specs/README.md

 Without a dedicated graphics card or none at all, it will be the processor that will process the graphics so that it can be displayed on the screen.
-This will also be a different one when it is 4k or 1080p, as 4k pixels are more compact than 1080p.
+This will also be different when it is 4k or 1080p, as 4k pixels are more compact than 1080p and that puts pressure on the processor.

 ## The Terminals
 This is also where the two machines vary